Veterans, past and present, honored at Ogdensburg ceremony

 Mr. Compo said that as they honor the veterans of our nation, those currently serving need to be acknowledged because they “face a world that is filled with change and challenge.”

 “And as they serve to protect all of us, we have an equal responsibility to care for them and their families it is our obligation to do so.
-To do anything less would diminish and cheapen the service and sacrifice of millions of patriots who have selflessly served this country,” said the VFW commander.
+To do anything less would diminish and cheapen the service and sacrifice of millions of patriots who have selflessly served this country,” he said.

 Mr. Compo said that Americans owe much to today’s generation of “great patriots” and all who came before them.
-While the debt may never be repaid, Mr. Compo said our appreciation can be shown through actions to ensure they receive proper and adequate medical care “for both their visible and invisible wounds.”
+While the debt may never be repaid, he said appreciation can be shown through actions to ensure they receive proper and adequate medical care “for both their visible and invisible wounds.”

-Wreaths were laid at monuments dedicated to the American Revolution, World War I, World War II, Korean and Vietnam wars, Persian Gulf War and the War on Terror.
-Steve and Mary Sovie, the parents of U.S. Marine Corporal Nichols “Nic” Sovie, who died on Feb.
-17, 2006 in service to his country, presented his monument and bench with a wreath.
+Wreaths were laid at monuments dedicated to the American Revolution, World War I, World War II, Korean and Vietnam wars, Persian Gulf War and the war on terror.
+Steve and Mary Sovie, the parents of U.S. Marine Cpl.
+Nichols “Nic” Sovie, who died on Feb.
+17, 2006, in service to his country, presented his monument and bench with a wreath.

 As an Amazon Associate I earn from qualifying purchases.